hashicorp/terraform-provider-kubernetes/website/docs/index.html.markdown

 To use these credentials with the Kubernetes provider, they can be interpolated into the respective attributes of the Kubernetes provider configuration block.

-~> When using interpolation to pass credentials to the Kubernetes provider from other resources, these resources SHOULD NOT be created in the same `apply` operation where Kubernetes provider resources are also used.
+~> WARNING: When using interpolation to pass credentials to the Kubernetes provider from other resources, these resources SHOULD NOT be created in the same `apply` operation where Kubernetes provider resources are also used.
 This will lead to intermittent and unpredictable errors which are hard to debug and diagnose.
 The root issue lies with the order in which Terraform itself evaluates the provider blocks vs. actual resources.
 Please refer to [this section of Terraform docs](https://www.terraform.io/docs/configuration/providers.html#provider-configuration) for further explanation.

 The best-practice in this case is to ensure that the cluster itself and the Kubernetes provider resources are managed with separate `apply` operations.
 Data-sources can be used to convey values between the two stages as needed.